Menimm/hubclock/docs/reset_admin_pin.md

    ```bash
    bash scripts/reset_admin_pin.sh
    ```
-   - The script loads defaults (or `.env` overrides), prompts twice for the new PIN, and enforces the standard length (4–12 characters).
+   - The script loads defaults (or `.env` overrides), prompts twice for the new PIN, enforces the standard length (4–12 characters), and then lets you choose which admin to update or create.
 3. **Optional flags**
    - Set `ENV_FILE=/path/to/custom.env` before running if the configuration file is not at the project root.
    - Override connection details inline, for example: